 - Metro UK wrote about one music group's enjoyment of fanfiction: "Little Mix are well aware of the erotic fan fiction written about them – and they love it."
 Discussing their lesbian fandom, singer Jade Thirlwall said "It is very saucy and quite hardcore.
 I’ve read a lot of lesbian ones about us all being lesbians with each other...But they can write what they want – as long as it stays fiction."

 - Saginaw Valley State University's Valley Vanguard wrote about the importance of fandom on campus.
 "Fandoms are important, though, especially in college.
 Falling in love with the university, and also in love with the family-like relationships that come from these fandoms, is sometimes very essential to a successful college career.
 Without the reference group that is a fandom, individuals would feel like they don’t belong or feel lonely because they can’t share something that is very important to them.
 So, I encourage any of you that feel as though you are a part of a fandom to find others that share that specific craziness and be crazy together, geeking out about your fandom until you can’t anymore."

-What ways of creating fandoms or fanworks have you come across?
-Write about it on Fanlore!
+What fandom self-discoveries have you made?
+Write about them on Fanlore!
 Contributions are welcome from all fans.